 - Soaking the Cauliflower.
 Once you have washed and cleaned it thoroughly, Soak the cauliflower head or florets in warm salted water for at least 30 minutes.
-Not only it would soften the vegetable but would clean out the insides properly.
+Not only it would soften the vegetable but it would clean out the insides properly.

 - Making Phulkopir Roast or Cauliflower Roast.
-We will begin with frying the cauliflower head or the cauliflower florets in a wok or kadhai.
+Let’s begin with frying the cauliflower head or the cauliflower florets in a wok or kadhai.
 We will use mustard oil and some salt & turmeric powder.
 This is done to cook or roast the cauliflower partially so that when we add it back to the gravy, it doesn’t take much longer to finish cooking.

-- Once the cauliflower is fried and has turned golden-brown, check to see if the stalks have softened up.
+- Once the cauliflower is fried and has turned golden brown, check to see if the stalks have softened up.
 If not, splash some water and allow it to simmer with a lid on for a couple more minutes.

 On a Bengali menu, this is served with a festive rice dish like Bengali Mishti Pulao or Basanti Pulao.
 This Phulkopir Roast would be the vegetarian counterpart to the meat-based dishes like Mutton Kosha or Chicken Curry for people who prefer meatless diets.